gfw-api/gfw-analysis-gee/README.md

 pytest --cov=gfwanalysis gfwanalysis/tests/
 ```

+Testing requires a local Redis instance running with a `REDIS_URL` environment variable.

 ### Code structure

 The API has been packed in a Python module (gfwanalysis).
 It creates and exposes a WSGI application.
 The core functionality